 My night on my own was the coldest yet.
 I awoke with a lining of ice in my water bottles.
 In the first town I came to a bank gave a temperature of 27 degrees.
 A few stray snow flakes were falling.
 It didn't rise above freezing all day, as indicated by snow along the road and on rooftops of abandoned, unheated homes.

 The hilly terrain kept me warm.
 I could even pare down to a lighter pair of gloves after starting the day with my hefty semi-arctic gloves.
 The roads were a geologist's dream with many cuts through the hils revealing many layers of rocks formed over the eons.

 The day's lone Carnegie came in Somerset.
 It was the only Carnegie ever built attached to a school.
 An historic sign out front stated that the town mayor at the time resisted the library, as he feared it would "appeal to the classes rather than the masses."
 Inscribed above the entry was the same quotation inlaid in the floor of the Shelbyville library, "Advancement to Learning," that now also applied to the high school students who now entered through its door to their school.

 The large current library near the town center, like all the Kentucky libraries, was sparse on bike books.
 At least it had a couple, as some of the libraries had none.
-Above the urinal in the men's room was a sign I had never seen before, discouraging the spitting of tobacco.
-Western libraries once were unique with signs forbidding firearms.
+I sign above the urinal in the men's room, discouraging the spitting of tobacco, reminded me I was I tobacco country.
+Out west in gun county it is common to see signs forbidding firearms.
 Now every Chicago public library has such a warning.

 My final few hours of the day were through the Daniel Boone State Park, where I camped upon leaves with a smattering of snow.